gkukkada/TestDeployment/README.md

 # CRUD operations using spring boot with no backend database.

-## How to download and execute without iDE help
+## How to download and execute without IDE help

 open cmd / Terminal